 Schoodic Peninsula is located in Winter Harbor, Maine but a portion is also part of Gouldsboro.
 Acadia National Park covers approximately 2,366 acres of the peninsula and is the only portion of the park on the mainland.
 There is a 5.5 mile one-way section of park road that hugs the coast around the peninsula with several turnouts.
-Most of the shore is composed of red granite.
+Most of the Schoodic shore is composed of red granite.
 The forest is largely pine-birch but also consists of white, red and black spruce, northern white cedar, cherry, alder, mountain ash, and a variety of maples.
+There are numerous coves and inlets as well as smaller out islands on both sides of the peninsula including some lighthouses.

 Acadia at Schoodic Entrance GPS: Latitude 44.375098; Longitude -68.070323